Daily Reflection with Fr. Tomas Del Valle-Reyes

 But after sitting through the

-boiling water, its inside became hardened
+boiling water, its inside became hardened.

 The ground coffee beans were unique, however.
 After they were in the boiling water, they had changed the water.